jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 01/02/23: Automatic links (URLs enclosed in `<` + `>` and lacking the usual markdown link syntax that are automatically rendered as links when compiled into HTML) will now be followed
 * 10/08/22: Create links using the system clipboard content as the link's source
 * 10/02/22: Add ability to consider n lines of context around the cursor when following, renaming, or removing links
 * 09/21/22: Add compact option for wiki-link creation